 What do I need to bring?

-- Light clothing that covers all of your skin/warm clothing at night
+- Light clothing that covers all your skin; Warm clothing for night; Sturdy walking shoes

 - Head torch